Redot-Engine/redot-docs/tutorials/export/exporting_for_web.rst

 .. attention::

-    Godot 4's HTML5 exports currently cannot run on macOS and iOS due to upstream bugs with SharedArrayBuffer and WebGL 2.0.
+    redot 4's HTML5 exports currently cannot run on macOS and iOS due to upstream bugs with SharedArrayBuffer and WebGL 2.0.
 We recommend using :ref:`macOS <doc_exporting_for_macos>` and :ref:`iOS <doc_exporting_for_ios>`
     native export functionality instead, as it will also result in better performance.

-    Godot 3's HTML5 exports are more compatible with various browsers in general, especially when using the GLES2 rendering backend (which only requires WebGL 1.0).
+    redot 3's HTML5 exports are more compatible with various browsers in general, especially when using the GLES2 rendering backend (which only requires WebGL 1.0).

 WebGL version
 -------------

-Godot 4.0 and later can only target WebGL 2.0 (using the Compatibility rendering method).
+redot 4.0 and later can only target WebGL 2.0 (using the Compatibility rendering method).
 There is no stable way to run Vulkan applications on the web yet.

 See `Can I use WebGL 2.0 <https://caniuse.com/webgl2>`__ for a list of browser